26 Types of Moths in Washington State

 It has distinctive red patches on its body and wings, which gives it its name.

-The caterpillar of this species is light green and covered in white hairs and can be seen from June through August.
+This species’ caterpillar is light green and covered in white hairs, and it can be seen from June through August.

 They feed on various plants, including oak, elm, and apple trees.
 This moth is found throughout Washington and is an important pollinator of many wildflowers and fruit crops.